 When using a certificate, in Axis' implementation, the device and the authentication server authenticate themselves with digital certificates using EAP-TLS (Extensible Authentication Protocol - Transport Layer Security).

-To allow the device to access a network protected through certificates, you must install a signed client certificate on the device.
+To allow the device to access a network protected through certificates, a signed client certificate must be installed on the device.